cilium/cilium/Documentation/helm-values.rst

      - ``"cni-config"``
    * - :spelling:ignore:`cni.customConf`
      - Skip writing of the CNI configuration.
 This can be used if writing of the CNI configuration is performed by external automation.
      - bool
      - ``false``
+   * - :spelling:ignore:`cni.enableRouteMTUForCNIChaining`
+     - Enable route MTU for pod netns when CNI chaining is used
+     - bool
+     - ``false``
    * - :spelling:ignore:`cni.exclusive`